compsocialscience/summer-institute/about.md

 ## Impact

 Since 2017, the Summer Institutes in Computational Social Science have raised nearly  $1.5 million (USD) to sponsor sites at twenty-three locations around the world, bringing together 649 participants from 363 universities and 124 academic fields.
 Research incubated at SICSS events has appeared in leading journals and received coverage from  major media outlets.
 More than 100,000 unique visitors viewed our website from 187 countries during this period.
+We have almost made considerable progress towards expanding access to training among traditional under-represented groups in the field, including an alumni-led initiative called  [Varycss.org](https://varycss.org).

 ## Get Involved